Our free membership, business.com+, takes the pain out of choosing new business services.

 4. Is there a critical customer service person?
 Consider giving one key employee in-depth customer service training.
 That employee can then develop a customized training program for subsequent hires.

 5. Could you train an escalation team?
 An alternative route is to give in-depth training to your escalation team.
-When a complex problem or particularly difficult customer appears, the issue can be escalated to this team for resolution.
-The rest of the customer service reps can receive a more fundamental training level.
+When a complex problem or a particularly difficult customer appears, the issue can be escalated to this team for resolution.
+The rest of the customer service representatives can receive a more fundamental level of training.

 6. Are there relevant cross-training options?
 Review cross-training options relevant to your business, such as implementing sales or technology skills.